 This article will discuss ADHD Diet or GAPS Diet GAPS stands for Gut and Psychology Syndrome, which was coined by the Russian-born physician, Natasha Campbell-McBride.

-Dr. Natasha’s son was diagnosed with Autism at the age of three.
+Dr. Natasha’s son was diagnosed with autism with the gaps diet at the age of three.
 As a mother and a doctor, she set out to find healing for her son.

-After countless hours of research and two post-doctoral degrees (in Neurology and Human Nutrition), Dr. Natasha found a solution.
+After countless hours of research and two post-doctoral degrees (in Neurology and Human Nutrition), Dr. Natasha found a solution, with the ultimate natural treatment adhd diet.

 Which leads to a quick lesson in gut physiology explains ADHD Diet or GAPS Diet.